Kpez16/Kpez16.github.io/README.md

 This site is based off an inspirational content-creator named Travis Nielsen.
 You can follow along with his youtube tutorials @Devtips to build this layout from scratch.

 I am customizing/frankensteining this page for a very simple yet (My-own) portfolio page.
+Some of the current projects are examples and not my own work.